 JOINED THE DEPARTMENT

-Patrick Hoehne is a 19th Century American History Ph.D. student at the University of Nebraska-Lincoln.
-Patrick graduated Magna Cum Laude from Colorado State University with a B.A. in History, along with a second B.A. in German Language and Literature and International Studies.
+Patrick Hoehne is a History Ph.D. candidate at the University of Nebraska-Lincoln.
+Patrick graduated Magna Cum Laude from Colorado State University with a B.A. in History, along with a simultaneous second B.A. in German Language and Literature and International Studies.
 Patrick went on to earn his M.A. in History from Colorado State, focusing on American History and writing his thesis on patterns of violence within the 1863 New York City Draft Riots.

 - To Enter Africa from America (forthcoming), GRA, GIS Specialist, Network Analyst, Programmer